mwbowers/mwbowers.github.io/reference/datagate/datagate-client/multi-char-delimiter.md

 | Type | Description
 | --- | ---
-| [Boolean](https://docs.microsoft.com/en-us/dotnet/api/system.boolean) | True if the instances are not equal, False otherwise.
+| [Boolean](https://docs.microsoft.com/en-us/dotnet/api/system.boolean) | true if the instances are not equal; otherwise, false.

 ### string ToString()

-Returns the string representation of the Delimiter instance.
+Returns a string that represents the current  object.

 ```cs
 string ToString()